gregstewart/blog/source/_posts/2015-03-07-working-with-function-arguments.markdown

 The `execForeverCommand` would build up a command to execute by concatenating a variable length list of function arguments into one single string.
 What follows are three different approaches I took to build up that string based off of those arguments.

-My initial intention was to just use `arguments.join(" ")`; however function arguments are not an array, instead they are [an Array like object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
-In the first instance I therefore opted to use a for-in loop:
+My initial intention was to just use `arguments.join(" ")`; however function arguments are not an array, instead they are [an Array like object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), therefore opted to use a for-in loop:

 	function execForeverCommand() {
 		let commands = '';